-(1) "Dating violence" is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition;
+"Dating Violence" (34 U.S.C.
+12291(a)(10) means violence committed by a person who 1) is or has been in a social relationship of a romantic or intimate nature with the victim; and 2) where the existence of such a relationship shall be determined based on a consideration of the following factors:

+- i.
+The length of the relationship.

+- ii.
+The type of relationship.

+- iii.
+The frequency of interaction between the persons involved in the relationship.

+For the purposes of this definition: